pkarabut-bw/embedded-integration/docs/IMPLEMENTATION_PLAN.md

    - `ReplaceAll(projectId, snapshot)`
    - `UpsertByCallback(changedCondition)`
    - `Delete(projectId, conditionId)`
-3. Implement merge algorithm exactly per `DETAILED_SPEC.md`:
+3. Implement merge algorithm per `DETAILED_SPEC.md`:
-   - replace `Metadata`
+   - `UpsertByCallback` should match measurements by `MeasurementName` and update/add accordingly.
-   - update/add measurement values by `MeasurementId`
+   - At the end of the merge, replace the existing condition measurements with the incoming set (any existing measurements not present in the incoming list are removed).

 Deliverables:
 - Store services registered as singletons in both `Program.cs`.